 Is Feeling Dead Inside Concerning?

-If feeling dead inside does not pass, and you are experiencing other symptoms, have a mental health diagnosis, or started a new medication, seeking additional support from a health care provider, therapist, and/or psychiatrist is very important.
+If feeling dead inside does not pass and you are experiencing other symptoms, have a mental health diagnosis, or started a new medication, seeking additional support from a health care provider, therapist, and/or psychiatrist is very important.

 How To Cope With Feeling Dead Inside

 Coping with feeling dead inside may look different for everyone.
 Unfortunately, there is no “quick” fix for certain feelings and emotions.
 Yet, behavioral changes, such as stopping alcohol use or increasing mindful movement, could provide some relatively quick relief.
-Long-term relief would often come through therapeutic interventions and, at times, medication for the underlying disorder.
+Long-term relief often comes through therapeutic interventions and, at times, medication for the underlying disorder.

 Here are five tips for how to cope with feeling dead inside: